slaclab/xrsdkit_modeling/README.rst

 Step 3: Train Models
 ====================

-Use `python train_models.py` to call on xrsdkit to train its models from data in the `dataset` directory.
+Use python train_models.py to call on xrsdkit to train its models from data in the dataset directory.
-This will save the trained model parameters and training metrics in the `modeling_data` directory.
+This will save the trained model parameters and training metrics in the modeling_data directory.
-This overwrites the default models that are originally included in `modeling_data`.
+This overwrites the default models that are originally included in modeling_data.
-This also overwrites the model configuration file `model_config.yml`.
+This also overwrites the model configuration file model_config.yml.

     python train_models.py